 “And here we are,” I smiled, holding a hand out to the mall like Vana White.
 “Buying out the place.”

-He grinned—a peaceful grin like he was lost in a memory and sitting in it as it surrounded him.
+He grinned—a peaceful grin like he was lost in a memory.

 “Like we need any more crap,” he said, grinning and rolling his eyes.

 “What did you do when you came home from winter break?”
 I asked.

 He sighed.
 “Played cards mostly.
 With my friends.
 I didn’t go home much though.
 When I was your age that was the first Christmas I didn’t go back to Walt’s.
 I spent it with the Wakefields.”

 Carols echoed through the mall.
 Have a holly jolly Christmas, it’s the best time of the year.
 A kid almost tripped on my feet as he raced by.
 The Christmas lights twinkled as they cascaded down from fluorescent lights.
 I thought about the projects I wanted to work on once we got home.

 “What are your friends doing for the holidays?”

 “Most of them are going home.
 Everybody’s already talking about their summer plans.
 I feel like that’s forever away.
 There were recruiters on campus this week.
 It all comes so fast.
 I love it there, I really do.
 But it’s crazy to even be thinking about summer already.
 I’m just trying to soak up the time here with you guys.
 Most of my friends are the youngest, so they don’t have younger siblings they’re going home to.
 They’re already aunts and uncles or going home to empty-nester parents.
 And they’re talking about working at these summer camps.”

 “No way.
 I already did my time.
 But I don’t want to waste my summer.
 I don’t want to be one of those people that just bums around.”

 “You could stay here and get a summer job.”